Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/key_management.rst

 Management Key
 --------------

-The default management key is the following 3DES (TDES) key (24 bytes in hexadecimal):
+For compatibility reasons, the default management key is the following 3DES (TDES) key (24 bytes in hexadecimal):

 ::